-The ADA Coordinator reviews City Projects before the plans and permits are submitted to the Department of Building Inspection (DBI).
-The MOD Disability Access Compliance project sign-off form (or DPW equivalent when appropriate) shall be reproduced on the cover sheet of the plans for MOD’s project approval sign-off.
+The ADA Coordinator reviews City Projects and Medical Cannabis Dispensaries before the plans and permits are submitted to the Department of Building Inspection (DBI).
+The MOD Disability Access Compliance project sign-off form (or DPW equivalent when appropriate or the MOD Disability Access Compliance for Medical Cannabis Dispensaries project sign-off form if the project scope is limited to MCD only) shall be reproduced on the cover sheet of the plans for MOD’s project approval sign-off.
 For projects that have a sequential review, plans will not be accepted by DBI without prior review documented sign off from the appropriate access compliance agency (MOD or DPW).
 For projects submitted under a parallel review process, then MOD or DPW must receive the initial plans at the same time as the other permit review agencies, and subsequent revisions must be coordinated.
 If you have questions about a City Project, or want to know whether MOD or DPW or will be responsible for the accessibility review, or how to obtain forms, please contact MOD at 415 554-6789, MOD@SFGOV.org or review the following detailed MOD Project Approval Procedures.

 MOD Project Approval Procedure